 According to the CDC, children with a BMI at or above the 85th percentile are considered overweight, while those with a BMI at or above the 95th percentile are considered obese.

 The CDC also reported that the adult obesity rate is at about 42.4 percent, and the rate is at about 19.3 percent for children and adolescents.
 Rates of obesity have gone up from 12 to almost 40 percent of the population since 1991.
 The percentage of youths who are overweight has more than doubled in the past 20 years.
 Eighteen percent of children and adolescents between 2 and 19 years old are now considered obese.

-In the U.S., 97 million adults are overweight or obese.
-Being overweight significantly increases the risk of death from hypertension, dyslipidemia, type 2 diabetes, stroke, osteoarthritis, coronary heart disease, gallbladder disease, sleep apnea and respiratory problems, and endometrial, breast, prostate, and colon cancers.
+Research has shown that being overweight is significantly associated with an increased risk of death from hypertension, dyslipidemia (high cholesterol), type 2 diabetes, stroke, osteoarthritis, coronary heart disease, gallbladder disease, sleep apnea and respiratory problems, and endometrial, breast, prostate, and colon cancers.

 Three key measures are used in assessing obesity:

 • Body mass index (BMI): A measure of weight in relation to height

 • Waist circumference: A measure of abdominal fat

 • Risk factors for diseases and conditions associated with obesity

 According to the NIH, other risk factors that are associated with obesity that can have a negative impact on health include: